hassanawini/awini-docs/docs/dashboard/drivers.md

 ### Driver specific attributes

-Attributes that are related to the drivers,
+Attributes that are related to the drivers.

 |    Attribute     |                         Description                          |
 | :--------------: | :----------------------------------------------------------: |